Best Baby Crib

 Another consideration for ease of use is the overall crib footprint.
 Depending on where your crib will reside, some options might fit better than others.
 If you plan to keep it in your bedroom, you may need one of the smaller options.
 If you have a vast new nursery that echos due to size, then a larger, more stately crib might be just what you want.
 The smaller cribs include the Babyletto Modo, Union 3-in-1, and Babyletto Hudson.
-Some cribs, like the DaVinci Jayden 4-in-1, can be up to 5 inches longer than the smaller minimal style cribs.
+Like the DaVinci Jayden 4-in-1, some cribs can be up to 5 inches longer than the smaller minimal-style cribs.

 Drop sides are NOT safe and should not be part of your baby's crib.
-Modern cribs no longer include a drop-side feature (by law) as babies were historically injured and even died from drop style products.
-So, while it may be thoughtful that mom saved the crib she used with you, it isn't safe, and you should find a crib that fits current safety standards.
+Modern cribs no longer include a drop-side feature (by law) as babies were historically injured and even died from drop-style products.
+So, while it might be sweet that your mom saved the crib she used with you, it isn't safe, and you should find a crib that fits current safety standards.

-All of the baby cribs have a similar mattress opening size, but experience has taught us that a headache could be waiting around the corner as crib mattresses seem to vary slightly in size and could result in a pair that doesn't play well together.
-If your mattress fits too tightly, this will be a regularly occuring frustration as you'll be lifting the entire thing out to change a sheet (frequently).
-If there is too much gap, then the combination isn't safe as little arms and legs could become entraped (or worse).
+All of the baby cribs have a similar mattress opening size.
+Still, experience has taught us that a headache could be waiting around the corner as crib mattresses seem to vary slightly in size and could result in a pair that doesn't play well together.
+If your mattress fits too tightly, this will be a regularly occurring frustration as you'll be lifting the entire thing out to change a sheet (frequently).
+If there is too much gap, then the combination isn't safe as little arms and legs could become entrapped (or worse).
 Given that sheet changes could potentially be a daily occurrence, you'll want to check your mattress size with your crib opening as soon as you get it to ensure a proper fit before your return period is over.
-Most of the options in our review had a 1-1 3/4 inch gap on one or both ends of the mattress, with a snug fit or up to 1/2 inch gap on the sides.
-You want a snug fit for safety, but too snug will have you cursing in the middle of the night changing sheets after a diaper blowout.
+Most of our review options had a 1-1 3/4 inch gap on one or both ends of the mattress, with a snug fit or up to 1/2 inch gap on the sides.
+You want a snug fit for safety, but if it is too snug, it will have you cursing in the middle of the night, changing sheets after a diaper blowout.

 Ease of Setup

-Except for the Evolur Julienne 5 in 1 (which is hardwood), most of the cribs use similar materials and sport the same level of quality.
-All of the options in our lineup boast wood construction with New Zealand Pine and non-toxic finishes with more than half claiming GREENGUARD Gold Certifications.
+Except for the Evolur Julienne 5 in 1 (which is hardwood), most of the cribs use similar materials and sport the same quality level.
+All of the options in our lineup boast wood construction with New Zealand Pine and non-toxic finishes, with more than half claiming GREENGUARD Gold Certifications.
 All those we built felt sturdy enough and were solid and not rickety.
-The wood is soft and dents easily, but this was true for the majority of the competition, making it hard to use it as a deciding factor between cribs for quality.
+The wood is soft and dents easily, but this was true for most of the competition, making it hard to use it as a deciding factor between cribs for quality.
 The main quality difference you'll likely notice is exposed hardware (visible screws) versus hidden.
 This difference is a level of detail that can help create a sleek, more finished look or leave visible distracting bolts.
-This issue is more of an aesthetic thing as opposed to how well the cribs are bult.
-While it doesn't appear to affect the functionality or longevity of the products, it does indicate more effort and consideration to the overall design of the crib, which could translate to better quality.
-The worst offenders of this exposed hardware issue is the Dream On Me, Ashton 5-in-1 and the Graco Benton 4-1, and yet, both feel sturdy, and we know from experience that the Ashton (at least) can go the distance through multiple siblings and still stand tall.
+This issue is more of an aesthetic thing as opposed to how well the cribs are built.
+While it doesn't appear to affect the functionality or longevity of the products, it does indicate more effort and consideration to the crib's overall design, which could translate to better quality.
+The worst offenders of this exposed hardware issue are the Dream On Me, Ashton 5-in-1 and the Graco Benton 4-1, and yet, both feel sturdy, and we know from experience that the Ashton (at least) can go the distance through multiple siblings and still stand tall.

-One crib that is a real standout for quality in our lineup is the Evolur Julienne.
-This option feels sturdy, is mostly hardwood, and has an impressive attention to detail with intricate scrollwork and some features not observed on the more basic competition.
-However, it comes with a list price that is double of triple the cost of much of the competition.
+A real standout for quality in this lineup is the Evolur Julienne.
+This fancy crib feels sturdy, is mostly hardwood, and offers impressive attention to detail with intricate scrollwork and some features we didn't see on the more basic competitors.
+However, it comes with a list price that is double or triple the competition's cost.

 — Wendy Schmitz and the BabyGearLab Review Team